 I am an amateur photographer not a professional.
 I do this for fun.
 I started photography in 1979 using my father's Nikkormat SLR.
 He also taught me how to develop and process film in a darkroom.
 After years in a darkroom, I switched to digital in 2006 with a Nikon D90.
 I have now switched from to Olympus.
 While my favorite subject is wildlife, I like to shoot about anything.

-In 2018 I was awarded Master Photographer by the Bowie Crofton Camera Club, becoming 1 of 5 Master Photographers in the club’s ~50 year existence.
-I have also been awarded Master of Monochrome and Color Prints in the Arundel Camera Club.
+In 2018 I was awarded Master Photographer by the Bowie Crofton Camera Club, becoming 1 of 5 Master Photographers in the club’s ~50-year existence.
+I have also been awarded Master of Monochrome Prints, Master of Color Prints, and Master of Digital in the Arundel Camera Club.

 I am currently the webmaster and newsletter editor for the Arundel Camera Club.
 I have also served as their VP of Programs and VP of Contests.

+I have BS and an MS in Computer Science which has served me well in the transition from film to digital using Photoshop and Lightroom.
 Professionally I work in the cybersecurity industry.
-I retired from the US Department of Defense in 2020 and currently work for Massachusetts Institute of Technology/Lincoln Laboratory.
+I retired from the US Department of Defense in 2020 and currently work for Massachusetts Institute of Technology Lincoln Laboratory.